-Third, firms attempt in a variety of ways to get shares into the hands of friendly owners, who presumably will not lend their shares.
-I classify 7 events of this type, and they include a number of loosely related actions.
-Again, all require that the stated action be explicitly in response to short sellers or taking place within the context of a battle with short sellers.
-Two are when the CEO of the firm announces that he is setting up an entity to buy and sell firm shares, using his own personal money.
+Another type of action, as in the example of Solv-Ex, is when firms urge or suggest that shareholders collectively withdraw their shares from the stock lending market.
+Firms attempt in a variety of ways to get shares into the hands of friendly owners, who presumably will not lend their shares.
+I require that the stated action be explicitly in response to short sellers or taking place within the context of a battle with short sellers.
+Two cases are when the CEO announces that he is setting up an entity to buy and sell firm shares, using his own personal money.
 Three are when the firm announces it is repurchasing its own shares (I require that the announcement specifically mention short sellers).
 One is when it is announced that a large shareholder is withdrawing his shares from the lending market.
 One is when a firm announces that the employee stock ownership plan is acquiring shares.
-A last is when a firm offers to lend money to its shareholders to replace margin loans, so that the shareholders can place their stock in cash accounts (brokers typically can lend shares of their customers in margin accounts but not cash accounts).
+A last is when a firm offers to lend money to its shareholders to replace margin loans, so that they can place their stock in cash accounts (brokers typically can lend shares of their customers in margin accounts but not cash accounts).

-The last category contains miscellaneous trading-related actions to impede short selling.
-There are six cases where firms do splits or distributions which are apparently designed to force short sellers to close out their positions.
+The last category of technical actions contains miscellaneous tradingrelated activities to impede short selling.
+There are six cases where firms do splits or distributions that are apparently designed to force short sellers to close out their positions.
 For example, one firm required holders to send their stock certificates to the firm's transfer agent to be eligible to receive a stock dividend.
-Another firm did what was effectively a 1.1 for 1 stock split, with the same intention.
+Another firm did what was effectively a 1.1-for-1 stock split, with the same intention.

 In three other cases, firms initiated trading halts explicitly in response to short sellers.

-The policy of the New York Stock Exchange is that firms should warn the NYSE ten minutes prior to major announcements, and sometimes the NYSE halts trading for a brief period, often 10 or 20 minutes, while the information is disseminated.
+The policy of the New York Stock Exchange is that firms should warn the NYSE ten minutes prior to major announcements.
+Sometimes the NYSE halts trading for a brief period, often 10 or 20 minutes, while the information is disseminated.
 One of these cases is described by Asensio (2001).
-After Asensio (a short-seller) had released a negative report on a firm, the firm informed the NYSE that a major announcement was forthcoming and trading stopped at 10.44 am.
-Trading did not finally resume until 3.52 pm, eight minutes before the exchange closed, and in those eight minutes the price rose.
-According to Asensio, "someone had done a helluva job rallying the troops...By that time the institutions had galvanized enough buyers to run up the stock."
+After Asensio (a short seller) had released a negative report on a firm, the firm informed the NYSE that a major announcement was forthcoming and trading stopped at 10:44 a.m.
+Trading did not finally resume until 3:52 pm, eight minutes before the exchange closed, and in those eight minutes the price rose.
+According to Asensio, "someone had done a helluva job rallying the troops...
+By that time the institutions had galvanized enough buyers to run up the stock."
 The firm did not make a major announcement, but only released a press release denouncing Asensio.

-D. Limitations of the database
+2.3 Limitations of the database

 The database is surely an incomplete record of anti-shorting action taken by firms.
 First, it does not reflect private anti-shorting actions, such as private lawsuit threats made by firms.
 Many events only appear in the sample because they are deemed interesting or newsworthy.
-It is undoubtedly the case that many anti-short selling actions do not get into the database because they are not reported in the media.
+It is undoubtedly the case that many anti-short-selling actions do not get into the database because they are not reported in the media.
 As a result, the database is only a partial reflection of reality, and in particular it is likely that when firms take multiple actions, only some of them are reflected in the database.
 Coverage is particularly incomplete in the early years of the sample.